h908714124/auto-builder/README.md

 The `static Animal create` method is not necessary for  `@AutoBuilder` to work.
 In fact, this annotation processor scans the generated class `AutoValue_Animal`, rather than `Animal` itself.
-If it can't find `AutoValue_Animal` on the classpath, presumably because auto-value is misconfigured or threw an error, it won't generate anything either.
+If it can't find `AutoValue_Animal` on the classpath, presumably because auto-value is misconfigured or threw an error, it won't generate anything useful either.

 ### Caching